schulle4u/yellow-extensions-schulle4u/soundcloud/README.md

 Thanks to Datenstrom for initial development!

-## Installation

-[Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/soundcloud.zip) and copy ZIP file into your `system/extensions` folder.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 This extension uses [Soundcloud](https://soundcloud.com).
-The service provider collects personal data and uses cookies.
+Thanks for the service.

 ## Developer